bound1ess/adviser/README.md

 ## Status

-Active development, around 80% of work is already done for the first stable release.
+Active development, around 90% of work is already done for the first stable release.

 ### @todo

-- Add `analyse-repository` command.
 - Write documentation.
 - Add examples of work (output).